AURA-99999999999/Major-Project/INTEGRATION.md

 npm run dev
 ```

-The app should start on `http://localhost:3000`
+The apppp should start on `http://localhost:3000`

 ### 3. Verify Integration